 This new civilised reality has several attractive features.
 Firstly, it is very orderly.
 Everything can be planned in advance.
 If you come across any social problems, you just need to assure yourself that you paid the correct amount of tax unlike those miscreants who squirrel their money away in tax havens.
 Then await instructions from the government.
 If further help is needed from you, like your tax code has to change so you can give more, someone from the the Inland Revenue will write to you and you can pass the letter on to your accountants or whoever sorts your taxes.
 Better still, appoint your tax reps to deal direct with the tax office, then you never have to think about it at all.
 The tax system allows you to carry on your life with no need to help anyone, ever.
 How cool is that.

 You don't help by giving more.
 No, you help by demanding higher tax rates.
 You don't stop avoiding taxes and instructing your accountants to take advantage of all the tax breaks.
 No, the way to prevent tax avoidance is 'through international tax reform efforts'.
 Of course it is.
-Maybe we need a global government, to police international tax avoidance?
+Maybe we need a global tax rate, and a global government, with a global army to police international tax avoidance?
 We could raise more taxes to fund the global government!
 This way, no individual billionaire has to take personal responsibility for his own choices about whether to help others or not.
 He can pay taxes to the global government and be done!
+He would be content in the knowledge that other billionaires are paying up too, as there is nowhere for them to hide.

 This is the best way forward, in order to make use of the government-funded systems that are there to help people.
 Systems are superior to puny individual efforts.
 You can't just privately follow the dictates of your own individual conscience: you need a system that involves everybody else.
 Perhaps a toll free number that poor people can call, or an email address where they can write, to set in motion the system that has been organized to help them, funded through taxes.
 Such systems absolve us all of personal responsibility for the well-being of our fellow man.
 We call this Progress.